syedHamzaArif/paywall/README.md

 ## Getting Started

-First, add .env file:
+First, add .env file and see .env.example and store that data in .env
-# .env
-DATABASE_URL="file:./db/dev.db"
-JWT_SECRET="thisisasecretkey"

 First, run the development server: